rabfulton/ChatGTK/README.md

 ```
 Or use your package manager to install the dependencies.
 The application when launched from the terminal will complain about which dependencies are missing.
-You otionally require `texlive` and `dvipng` if you want mathematics to render nicely and the `beets` package for the music control functionality.
+You optionally require `texlive` and `dvipng` if you want mathematics to render nicely.
+Install `beets` and `playerctl` if you want the music control functionality.

 ```bash
 ./chatgtk.sh